Structural physical approximations and entanglement witnesses: Constructing All Entanglement Witnesses from Separable Density Matrices

 \subsection{Constructing all entanglement witnesses from separable density matrices}

 As a matter of fact, EWs provide one of the main methods and the best known one for entanglement detection in composite quantum system \cite{Horodecki09,Sperling09,Doherty04,Hou10a,Chruscinski09,Chruscinski10}.
-Unfortunately, it is difficult to construct the EW for an entangled state, and it is a nondeterministic polynomial-time (NP) hard problem to determine EWs for all entangled states \cite{Doherty04,Hou10a,Gurvits04}.
+Although common entanglement witnesses for some entangled states have been studied \cite{Wu07,Ganguly13}, given an entangled state, it is difficult to construct an EW.
+Unfortunately, it is a nondeterministic polynomial-time (NP) hard problem to determine EWs for all entangled states \cite{Doherty04,Hou10a,Gurvits04}.

 Our recent work \cite{Wang11} showed that an arbitrary EW $W$ can be written as